 If you're thinking about filing divorce papers, you need to make sure that everything is covered before the final papers are drawn up.
-Everything that is relevant to your situation should be detailed in your papers, including how the assets and debts will be divided, the arrangements for custody and visitation, alimony and child support provisions, etc. It may seem like a lot of work and somewhat excessive, but you need to cover all your bases to protect your rights both during and after your divorce.
+Everything that is relevant to your situation should be detailed in your divorce decree, including how the assets and debts will be divided, the arrangements for custody and visitation, alimony and child support provisions, etc. It may seem like a lot of work and somewhat excessive, but you need to cover all your bases to protect your rights both during and after your divorce.

 Most people choose to retain an attorney to handle the paperwork for them, which is a good idea in most situations.
 Because each state has specific laws concerning all the aspects of divorce and child custody, it's often easier to have someone who has experience in this area to handle your case.
 This is especially true if you have been married for a while and have acquired property and debts during your marriage.